Gary C. Dahle, Attorney at Law

 With a few limited exceptions, the dissolution or annulment of a marriage revokes:

-1. any gift of property made in a Will by a Will maker to the Will maker's former spouse;
+(1) any gift of property made in a Minnesota Will by a Will maker to his or her former spouse; and

 If a Will beneficiary who is either: